mikalai-hryb/notes/prometheus.md

 Prometheus stores metrics in a time-series database (TSDB), which is optimized for high-performance and efficient data retrieval.

+Prometheus includes a local on-disk time series database, but also optionally integrates with remote storage systems.

 ### On which port Prometheus is running by default?

 Prometheus uses `9090` port - `localhost:9090`.